uscensusbureau/MAMBA/README.md

 7. Create a folder in a location other than your MAMBA directory called 'demo_business_test'.
 I'm putting mine in my desktop.
 8. In the Project and Batch Information tab:
    1. Have your Project Sub-folder be the directory you created above.
-   2. Keep Ignore Duplicate IDs as No.
+   2. Deduplication Mode should be set to Linkage.
-   3. Keep Deduplication Mode and Model Only to No.
+   3. Keep Ignore Duplicate IDs as No.
-   4. Use the 'Imputer' imputation method.
+   4. Debug Mode to Yes.
-   5. Turn Chatty Logger on and give the log file name as 'demo_log.log'
+   5. Use the 'No Imputation' imputation method.
-   6. Assign 2 workers.
+   6. Turn Chatty Logger on and give the log file name as 'demo_log.log'
-   7. Turn Database Creation Mode to 'Create'
+   7. Assign 2 workers.
-   8. Keep the default DB Creation Chunksize (the parameter will only appear after moving the Database Creation Mode to 'Create')
+   8. Turn Database Creation Mode to 'Create'
-   9. Turn on Debug Mode
+   9. Keep the default DB Creation Chunksize (the parameter will only appear after moving the Database Creation Mode to 'Create')
 9. Your screen should look like this:
 ![demo_business_data_project_batch_info](./Documentation/screenshots/demo_business_data_tutorial/project_batch_info.png)
 10. For our database information, we will use SQLite and call the database name 'sqlite_db.db'.